The Clinical Laboratory Scientist Training Program at San Jose State University is

 The application deadline for the February class is July 15 of the preceding year.
 The deadline for the August class is January 15.
 Interviews take place in March for Fall and in October for Spring.

 Please note the change in our policy.
 Application deadline has shifted and we will no longer accept supporting documents after the application deadline.
+(We will accept unofficial transcripts pending receipt of official transcripts for courses that were recently completed, as the selection committee will want to see grades in all prerequisites).

 When should I apply?